timotheemoulin/nodejs-paginated-search/README.md

 # Paginated Search

 ## Installation
-Install the plugin from NPMJs repository.
+Install the plugin from npmjs repository.
 ```$ npm install paginated-search```

-If the NPMJs repository should not respond, you can install the plugin from Github.
+If the npmjs repository should not respond, you can install the plugin from Github.
 ```$ npm install git@github.com:timotheemoulin/nodejs-paginated-search.git```

 Use the ```--save``` option to add the plugin to your *package.json* file.